IABTechLab/uid2docs/docs/sdks/sdk-ref-cplusplus.md

 # SDK for C++ Reference Guide

-You can use the SDK for C++ on the server side to facilitate decrypting of UID2 tokens to access the raw UID2.
+You can use the SDK for C++ on the server side to encrypt raw UID2s to create UID2 tokens for sharing, and to decrypt UID2 tokens to access the raw UID2.

 ## Overview